 B.A., B.M.
 Degrees

 The music curriculum is designed to satisfy cultural and professional objectives.
-The B.A. degree in music provides a broad, liberal education with a concentration in music.
-The B.M. degree in music education offers thorough preparation in teacher training with sufficient time to develop excellence in performance areas.
-The B.M. degree in performance offers intensive specialization for those desiring professional training in music performance.
+The B.A. degree in music provides broad, liberal education options for concentrations in general music, music theory, music history and music composition.
+The B.M. degree in music education offers thorough preparation in teacher training and develops excellence in music performance areas.
+The B.M. degree in music performance offers intensive specialization for those desiring professional training in music performance.

 The Music Department is a full member of the National Association of Schools of Music, the national accrediting organization.